aimee-mcneil-melville/ToDo-Full-Stack/README.md

 npm run dev
 ```

 Visit [http://localhost:3000](http://localhost:3000) in your browser.
-You'll see 'Yup.', just to confirm everything is working.
+You'll see 'React development has begun!', just to confirm everything is working.

 ## Little steps: get something working